-- consistency with safe and sound banking practices and OCC policy. - whether any transaction involves bank insiders and, if so, whether the terms are the same as those prevailing at the time for a comparable transaction with independent parties. - the reasonableness of the amount of bank premises and the annual expenditures required to carry them relative to the bank's capital and the nature and volume of operations. - the effect of the investment on future earnings.
+- consistency with safe and sound banking practices. - whether any transaction involves bank insiders and, if so, whether the terms are the same as those prevailing at the time for a comparable transaction with independent parties. - the reasonableness of the amount of bank premises and required annual expenditures to carry premises relative to the bank's capital and the nature and volume of operations. - the effect of the investment on future earnings.